brains-and-beards/mimic-docs/basics/create-first-project.md

 ## Mock Server

-Once the project is created you can see on the **Status Bar** that the server is working and its url; this is the base url used by all endpoints you will create.
+Once the project is created you can see on the **Status Bar** that the server is working and its url.
+This is the base url used by all endpoints you will create.

 ![Server working](../Images/statusbar_serverworking.png 'Server Working')

 As you can see the base url includes also the name of the project (_myproject_ in the image above).
-Clicking on the **Status Bar** the base url will be copied on the clipboard.
+Clicking on the **Status Bar** the base url will be copied to the clipboard.

 You can manage the mock server through the **Server Button** of the **Action Bar**, clicking on this button you can start/stop the server and the current server status will be shown on the **Status Bar**